ArcticMicrobialEcology/puukkosuo-soil-microbes2021/README.md

 ## Overview
-This repository contains the analysis scripts for the workflow used to process, analyze, and visualize the data in this study.
+This repository contains the analysis scripts for the workflow used to process, analyze, and visualize the metagenomics, metatranscriptomics and environemntal data in this study.

 The repository contain scripts for the read-based, contig-based and MAG (metagenome assembled genomes) - based analyses performed for the manuscript.